predictiveworks/ignite-graph/src/main/scala/de/kp/works/ignite/stream/fiware/README.md

 # FIWARE Streamer

-The FIWARE Ignite streamer is responsible for subscribing Orion Context Broker events.
+The FIWARE Ignite streamer is responsible for subscribing to FIWARE Context Broker events.
 The broker responds with notifications, sent to the notification server of the FIWARE streamer.